nabbi007/projectgroup6/README.md

 # projectgroup6
-This project was built by a group six member
+This project was built by a group six members